jeromeku/docker-pylearn2/README.md

 Pylearn2 in a container
 ===============

-Run Deep Neural Network (DNN) in a `container`.
-Using `Docker`, you can run a DNN application on `any OS` (e.g., Ubuntu, Mac OS X, Windows) and popular Clouds (e.g., Amazon EC2, Rackspace Cloud, Google Cloud)
+Run Deep Neural Networks (DNN) in a `container`.
+Using `Docker`, you can run a DNN application on `any OS` (e.g., Ubuntu, Mac OS X, Windows) and popular Clouds (e.g., Amazon EC2, Rackspace Cloud, Google Cloud).

 Setup
 -----